Dog killed by gator near Daphne's May Day Park

 DAPHNE, Ala.
-(WALA) -- A week after Daphne Police urged people to be on the lookout for alligators near the bay -- a dog is attacked and killed.
-It happened near May Day Park.
+(WALA) -- A week after Daphne Police urged people to be on the lookout for alligators near the bay, a dog was attacked and killed near May Day Park.

-"This thing seemed to have come out of almost nowhwere, wasn't in the water it was on the beach, which is a little unusual.
-Usually they come up out of the water -- and you don't see them because their little eyes are sticking up or maybe a bit of a nose and that's all," explained Russell.
+"This thing seemed to have come out of almost nowhere, wasn't in the water, It was on the beach, which is a little unusual.
+Usually, they come up out of the water and you don't see them because their little eyes are sticking up or maybe a bit of a nose and that's all," explained Russell.

-The dog -- a lab -- was no match for the large gator.
-According to Russell -- the dog's owner saw it all unfold.
+The dog, a Labrador retriever, was no match for the large gator.
+According to Russell, the dog's owner saw it all unfold.

-"It happened very quickly.... the dog was on leash and I think when the alligator appeared it sat down and pulled itself out of collar.
-And the idea is in its mind -- perhaps, we are surmizing -- but I think the dog was trying to protect the owner and ran at the gator," said Russell.
+"It happened very quickly.
+The dog was on leash and I think when the alligator appeared.
+It sat down and pulled itself out of collar.
+And the idea is in its mind, perhaps, we are surmising, but I think the dog was trying to protect the owner and ran at the gator," said Russell.

 Russell found the dog's body washed ashore Friday afternoon and called the dog's owner who has made plans to retrieve it.